Heeney/MyHR/README.md

-Enterprise Ape
+MyHR
 ================

-Powerful Software
+Human Reesource Management Application
 -----------------

 ### Welcome to the Repostory

- Feel free to access [my portfolio] ().
+ Feel free to access my files and repository

 > ## Maecenas quis consectetur elit.
 >
-> Nullam et tempor nisl.
-Proin sit amet hendrerit ante.
-Cras nec tortor egestas, auctor augue non, blandit metus.
-Nulla tellus te  llus, iaculis ac metus ullamcorper, feugiat consequat magna.
+> This is an example of a human resource cloud application
 >
-> Sed tincidunt est ac viverra fringilla.
-Integer a tincidunt *erat*.

-Sed tincidunt est ac viverra fringilla.
-Integer a tincidunt erat.
+>

-### Crazy good software
+### Functions
-* Rapid Development
+* Annual Leave Management
-+ Tested
++ Employee Profile
-- 24/7 Support
+- Employee Overtime Scheduling

 ### Reasons to choose us
 1. Price